CMH Who we are

-The Centre's Director, Professor Matthew Davies, reports to the Director of the Institute of Historical Research
+The Centre's Acting Director, Dr Mark Merry, reports to the Director of the Institute of Historical Research

 CMH fellows are scholars who are informally attached to the Centre and are working on subjects related to previous CMH projects.
 Current fellows and their contact details are listed here.